-5 tips for managing your email
+5 tips for managing your farm business emails

 It’s not that long ago that getting an email was actually kind of exciting – validating, even.
 That was before the avalanche of spam, notifications and unwanted email blasts started clogging our inboxes.
 One study found that on average, we are spending as much as 2.5 hours a day reacting to an average of 120 emails a day.
 Over 25% of our working day is spent on email.

 Getting on track with your email process is going to take a bit of time and effort; it’s an investment in saved time.

 Ignoring email for a few days means wading through a maze of messages to find those that are relevant.
 On the other hand, reacting to every email as it arrives is disruptive and distracting for yourself and those around you.
 Both approaches are productivity and efficiency killers.